 - Parallax effect

 Parallax effects are another major trend that will continue in 2022.
-This feature is essential in WordPress for providing a pleasant experience for your visitors.
+This feature is essential in WordPress to provide visitors with a pleasant experience.

 The parallax effect occurs when the background of a web page moves slower than the foreground.
 This gives the page the illusion of depth, giving the content a 3D effect as viewers scroll down.
 On their homepage, most premium WordPress themes now include a parallax effect.